apache/nuttx/configs/README.txt

 configs/c5471evm
     This is a port to the Spectrum Digital C5471 evaluation board.
-The C5471 is a dual core processor from TI with an ARM7TDMI general purpose processor and a c54 SDP.
+The TMS320C5471 is a dual core processor from TI with an ARM7TDMI general purpose processor and a c54 DSP.
+It is also known as TMS320DA180 or just DA180.
     NuttX runs on the ARM core and is built with with a GNU arm-elf toolchain*.
     This port is complete, verified, and included in the NuttX release.

 configs/mcu123-lpc214x
     This is a port to the mcu123.com lpc214x development board.